 Figure 4.
 Unmold each cranberry sauce sample onto a fresh plate.
 Samples, like the one shown above, which retain the shape of the ramekin, are considered to be jellied cranberry sauce samples.

 - Mark down in your data table which cranberry sauce samples retain the molded shape of the ramekin.
 Also observe how firm the cranberry sauce is.
 Is there a relationship between the amount of time the cranberries spent cooking at 100°C and the cranberry sauce's ability to create a stable gel?

 - Compare the consistency of the five cooled cranberry sauce samples.
 Are the samples that can not hold a shape all identical in their consistency?
 How about the ones that can hold a shape?

 - To be sure that your results are reproducible, repeat this entire experiment two more times with fresh ingredients and clean materials.

 - Devise a more exact method of comparing the consistencies of the cranberry sauce samples, both while hot and once they're cooled.
-Try consulting the Science Buddies Egg Substitutes, Are You Gellin'? ®, and Making Jell-o Stronger science fair projects for ideas on how to do this.
+Try consulting the Science Buddies Egg Substitutes, Experiment with Making Gels, and Making Jell-o Stronger science fair projects for ideas on how to do this.